 - Personal care attendant or escort

-Special needs trusts are a critical component of your estate planning if you have disabled beneficiaries for whom you wish to provide after your passing.
-Generally, special needs trusts are either stand alone trusts funded with a separate asset like a life insurance policy or it can be a sub-trust in your existing living trust.
-Our firm can assist you in setting up a special needs trust that is valid under State and Federal law and is consistent with your wishes.
+Special Needs Trusts are a critical component of your estate planning if you have disabled beneficiaries for whom you wish to provide after your passing.
+Generally, SNTs are either stand alone trusts funded with a separate asset like a life insurance policy or it can be a sub-trust in your existing Living Trust.
+Our firm can assist you in setting up a Special Needs Trust that is valid under state and federal law and is consistent with your wishes.